lscspirit/app-config-rails/README.md

 # AppConfigLoader

-A easy way to define application configurations using YAML in your Rails environment.
+A customizable YAML configuration library for Rails and Ruby, featuring wildcards, nesting, namespacing and local override.

 ## Getting Started